infinitered/ignite-cookbook/docs/recipes/ExpoRouter.md

 ## Code Cleanup

 Now that we have the boilerplate up and running again, let's clean some of the screen and navigation files that are no longer needed.
-We'll also remove the screen generator since there will not be one main directory for screens any longer
+We'll also remove the screen generator, since there will not be one main directory for screens any longer.

 :::note
-Currently the Ignite CLI doesn't have support for dynamic paths which would help generate screens in a filed-based routing system such as expo-router.
-We're currently looking into what it would take to support such functionality.
+The screen generator is currently limited to generating files in a single destination directory, which means you'll still have to move screens manually when using expo-router.
+We're investigating ways to improve this experience.
 :::

 ```bash